mchobby/pyboard-driver/modvga/README_eng.md

 # Warning
 A big chunck of GameDuino library is available in `gd.py` file but only few sample are ported to MicroPython.

+Some tools have been created to help porting GameDuino ressources to MicroPython.
+See the file [TOOLS_eng.md for more informations](TOOLS_eng.md)

 This MicroPython port is oriented/focused toward text display.
 The aim is to create a VGA REPL terminal to play with MicroPython Pyboard on a VGA monitors.

 Other features/examples may come later depending on free time and personnal interest.